waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *This section is for actively working through complex puzzles.
 I log observations, form a single testable hypothesis, record the test, and its outcome.*

 # V. Tool Usage & Limitations
 - **path_planner:** This tool can only calculate paths on the *current* map.
 It cannot find routes that span across multiple maps or warp points.
+This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.